mathieucaroff/cellex/DOCUMENTATION.md

 - Random 10%, Random 50% and Random 90% are genesis states randomly generated states.
 The percentage is the likelihood to be alive, for each cell.

   Please note that the random used in the simulator is generated with a seed.
-This allows the application's random to be deterministic.
+This allows the random of the application to be deterministic.
 It makes the initial state of the application reproducible, given the seed.
-The seed parameter can be found in the Engine menu.
+The seed parameter can be found in the Topology menu.

-Next to the genesis selector is a dice button.
+  Next to the seed selector is a dice button.
 This dice allows to randomly generate a new seed, to obtain a new initial state.

-## View footer

-The view footer has two parts:

-- the navigation block
-- the play block

-The navigation block allows zooming in and out, and panning using arrows.

-The play block allows starting and pausing the vertical autoscroll of the automaton, changing the play speed, and showing a single new generation.

 ## Rule Editor

 The rule editor shows the resulting cell of for each of all the possible combinations of states.
+Click on a result cell or scrolling while hovering allows to change the rule.

 ### Simulation topology selector